5 MINS

 Brian: In my internship, I have been involved in coming up with an optimised plan for the company’s future business operations.
 One memorable project was the Wind Tower Generator project where my team was tasked to come up with an optimised timeline and plan for the pre-assembly, transportation and installation of 33 Wind Towers in the offshore area of Bac Lieu province in Vietnam.
 As a student majoring in Smart City Management and Technology, the topic of sustainability is something I am deeply enthusiastic about and I am proud to be a part of this journey in the development of Wind Energy.

 Calista: I work on building data analysis tools for We Food to better understand their sales and purchases.
 WeFood is preparing for the Tết Lunar New Year and is in the midst of a peak sales period, which I am involved in to provide analysis and insights.
-My colleagues are friendly and really funny, and they brought me around to eat and look around the city a few times!
+My colleagues are friendly and really funny, and they brought me around to eat and look around the city a few times!"

 Were there any surprises about the workplace or the culture so far?